hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

 ## Environment Setup

 First you need to install a couple libraries to be able to execute the code.
 The code is written in python version 3.7.1 under Ubuntu 18.04.
 Setup instructions are executed using the command line so you will need to work with the terminal and you need sudo access.
+In order to generate the double gyre snapshot matlab is also required, but the data is already in the `src/Data` folder

 ### Project source code